dylanrenwick/Clam/README.md

 ? - Consume the next 2 tokens, if the first's value is truthy, evaluate the second " - Basic string literal, consume all source code chars until the next ", then return as a string.
 Does not currently support escaped quotes
+' - Consume the next token, surround its value in single quotes
+# - Consume the next token 'a' as a condition, consume the token after it 'b' as an array.
+Remove all items 'q' from 'b' that do not satisfy 'a'
-' - Consume the next token, surround its value in single quotes [ - Begin a list, consume all tokens until the closing ], then return the items concatenated with ', ' (See lists and arguments above)
+~ - Consume the next token as a number, return a list of the token's unique divisors [ - Begin a list, consume all tokens until the closing ], then return the items concatenated with ', ' (See lists and arguments above)
+_ - Consume the next token as an array, return the array sorted in ascending order
 + - Mathematical Addition, concatenates given arguments with the '+' operator
 - - Mathematical Subtraction, concatenates given arguments with the '-' operator
 * - Mathematical Multiplication, concatenates given arguments with the '*' operator / - Mathematical Division, concatenates given arguments with the '/' operator
-% - Mathematical Modulus, concatenates given arguments with the '%' operator ^ - Mathematical Exponentiation, concatenates given arguments with the '**' operator & - Logical AND operator, concatenates given arguments with the '&&' operator
+% - Mathematical Modulus, concatenates given arguments with the '%' operator ^ - Mathematical Exponentiation, concatenates given arguments with the '**' operator
+> - Logical More Than operator, concatenates given arguments with the '>' operator
+< - Logical Less Than operator, concatenates given arguments with the '<' operator
+& - Logical AND operator, concatenates given arguments with the '&&' operator
 | - Logical OR operator, concatenates given arguments with the '||' operator
+: - Equality operator, concatenates given arguments with the '==' operator ; - Consume the next token as an array, return the product of the array ` - Consume the next token 'a' as a predicate, consume the token after it 'b' as an array.
+For each item 'q' from 'b', replace it with 'a(q)'
+{ - Consume the next token, return the item at index 0 in its value } - Consume the next token, reverse it and return the item at index 0 in its value
 @ - Evaluates the next token against token set #2
 ```
 ### Token Set #2
 ```
 p - Pi Constant
+s - Powerset, consume the next token 'a' as an array, return an array containing all subsets of 'a' including '[]' and 'a'
 ```

 ## Golfing